inform-us/requirements_specifications/informus/content/iand?_buttons_floorplans.md

 **Classification**

 For eligible patients (RASS -3 to +4), the CAM-ICU metric should be documented once per 12-hour shift.
 Every CAM-ICU score set on a shift is valid until the end of the shift or until superseded by a subsequent documented score.
-Therefore, the CAM-ICU score will expire at 07.59 or 19.59 everyday.
+Therefore, the CAM-ICU score will expire at 07.59 or 19.59 every day.

 If a patient’s most recent CAM-ICU score is positive: delirium is present.